alank90/sports-page-app/readme.md

 Pretty obvious

+### 200.html

+When a request for a URL comes in where you don’t have a static HTML page, it will reach your 200 page instead, allowing you to use your client-side router.
+Necessary when deploying to surge.sh.

 ### vue.js

 Inside `src/js/` is where all the JS is.
 That's where we include Vue.js and associated Components.
 We also have the /modules directory for all modules.